firebase/FirebaseUI-Android/README.md

 If you encounter a version incompatibility error between Android Studio and Gradle while trying to run the sample app, try disabling the Instant Run feature of Android Studio.
-Alternatively, update Android Studio and Gradle to their latet versions.
+Alternatively, update Android Studio and Gradle to their latest versions.

 ## Contributing